 Part 3 Managing Environmental Factors in Design

-Unit 9: Active Solar Heating and Photovoltaics
+- Unit 9: Solar Geometry and Shading

-Unit 10: Solar Geometry and Shading
+- Unit 10: Active Solar Heating and Photovoltaics

 Learning outcomes

-This course presents both qualitative and quantitative techniques to relate the principles of equilibrium to building design to the climatic factors and principles that influence building performance, including solar radiation, wind, precipitation, temperature, thermal dynamics, and vapour migration.
+This course presents both qualitative and quantitative techniques to relate the principles of equilibrium in building design to the climatic factors and principles that influence building performance, including solar radiation, wind, precipitation, temperature, thermal dynamics, and vapour migration.

 After completing this course, you should be able to